telerik/winforms-docs/ganttview/localization.md

 1. Start by creating a descendant of the GanttViewLocalizationProvider class.

 1. Override the __GetLocalizedString(string id)__ method and provide a translation for the texts.
 If a translation is not provided, the default value will be returned.
-This behavior is guaranteed by the call to the
-              __base GetLocalizedString__method in the default clause of the switch statement in the example.
+This behavior is guaranteed by the call to the __base GetLocalizedString__ method in the default clause of the switch statement in the example.

 Below is a sample implementation of an English localization provider:
-        #_[C#] _

 {{source=..\SamplesCS\GanttView\Localization\LocalizationProvider.cs region=LocalizationProvider}}
 {{source=..\SamplesVB\GanttView\Localization\LocalizationProvider.vb region=LocalizationProvider}}